 In summary, SOAP APIs have many advantages.
 It’s a more secure protocol than REST, it supports automation, and it’s standardized to an incredible degree.
 Yet, the inherent use of SOAP APIs also brings more overhead to SecOps teams.
 We’ve listed common vulnerabilities and what you can do to prevent them.
 However, you can automatically apply SOAP security best practices with an automated security testing solution.

-Most legacy Dynamic Application Security Testing (DAST) tools do not support API security testing.
+Most legacy Dynamic Application Security Testing (DAST) tools support API security testing.
 Those that have attempted to make the leap are unable to support SOAP API security testing, resulting in a continued reliance on expensive manual testing, carried out late in the process and often after the API is in production.

 By simply uploading the OpenAPI (Swagger) or Postman collections into Bright, you can achieve a comprehensive security scan that will cover the OWASP API Top 10 vulnerabilities.
 This can be achieved for a full scan against the complate target or for scope defined incremental testing on each new build, feature or merge.